discretize/discretize-gear-optimizer/docs/How It Works.md

 **Stats from Affixes:** This is the total stat points contributed by armor/weapons/trinkets/backpiece, to save you adding them up if you're verifying with/comparing to other tools.

 **Damage increase/loss from +/-5 of attribute**: These can help provide intuitive insight about the way damage optimization works.
-For example, maybe it shows you that losing a point of precision on your build is about 1.25x as valuable as losing a point of ferocity, which would indicate that the 150 points of ferocity from Assassin's Presence is more valuable than the 100 points of precision from Spotter, but not by as much as the difference in point quantities1
+For example, maybe it shows you that losing a point of precision on your build is about 1.25x as valuable as losing a point of ferocity, which would indicate that the 150 points of ferocity from Assassin's Presence is more valuable than the 100 points of precision from Spotter, but not by as much as the difference in point quantities.